March of Lusatia: Geography

 The territory of the margraviate roughly corresponded with the present-day region of Lower Lusatia.
-It originally stretched from the border of the Saxon stem duchy along the Saale River in the west to the border with Poland on the Bober (Bóbr) River in the east.
-From about 1138, the adjacent territory beyond the river was part of the Duchy of Silesia (Lower Silesia).
-In the north, the March of Lusatia bordered on the Northern March, which was following the Great Slav Rising of 983 established as the Margraviate of Brandenburg under the Ascanian margrave Albert the Bear in 1157, as well as on Land Lebus, nucleus of the Brandenburg Neumark territory from 1248 onwards.
+It originally stretched from the border of the Saxon stem duchy along the Saale River in the west to the border with Poland on the Bóbr River in the east.
+From about 1138, the adjacent territory beyond the river was part of the Duchy of Silesia (Lower Silesia), a provincial duchy of Poland.
+In the 13th century, the eastern border shifted westward to the Lusatian Neisse or beyond as Poland retook the eastern outskirts of the march with the towns of Gubin and Lubsko, which were included within the Duchy of Silesia.
+In the north, the March of Lusatia bordered on the Northern March, which was following the Great Slav Rising of 983 established as the Margraviate of Brandenburg under the Ascanian margrave Albert the Bear in 1157, as well as on Lubusz Land, nucleus of the Brandenburg Neumark territory after annexation from Poland in 1248.
 In the south, the Margraviate of Meissen likewise arose from the former Marca Geronis, its western part merged with the later Electorate of Saxony, while the eastern Milceni lands emerged as Upper Lusatia.

 Over the centuries, the margravial territory diminished in favour of the Ascanian County of Anhalt and the Duchy of Saxe-Wittenberg.
 Further territories in the west were split off by means of distribution, like the Osterland ruled by the Margraves of Landsberg or the County of Brehna.